CoderDojo-Content/Advanced-HTML-CSS/en/cool-effects.md

 1. Let's add a little movement when you hover over the cards you made earlier!
 You may remember the **transform** property from the Intermediate Sushi Cards \(when you made things rotate with **@keyframes** animations!\).
 You can also use it to move something up or down with _translateY_ and left or right with _translateX_.
-Add the following CSS code.
+Find the _.card:hover_ CSS class from earlier and change it to the following.
 Try out different values in the traslate function!
    ```css
         .card:hover {
             box-shadow: 0px 2px 2px rgba(0,0,0,0.2);